jpschewe/fll-sw/scoring/docs/InstructionsForRunningTheSoftware.md

 In most cases when an error occurs you will be prompted to submit a bug report.
 This packages up the logs and the database into a zip file that can be attached to the ticket.
-After entering a description of what was happening when the error occured, click submit and you'll be told where to find the zip file.
+After entering a description of what was happening when the error occurred, click submit and you'll be told where to find the zip file.